puka-tchou/sitting-duck/README.md

 export { testModule };
 ```

-_we also bundle and minify the CSS files using esbuild, allowing you to use this syntax by eg.:_
+_CSS files are also bundled and minified using esbuild, supporting syntax like:_

 ```css
 @import "./parial.css";
 ```

-_see the esbuild docs for more info: https://esbuild.github.io/content-types/#css_
+_for more information, consult the esbuild docs:  https://esbuild.github.io/content-types/#css_

 ## about this project

-The goals of this project are pretty straightforward:
+the objectives of this project are pretty straightforward:

-1. minify the legacy files without breaking the code
+1. minify legacy files without breaking the code
-2. bundle and minify the modern syntax
+2. bundle and minify modern syntax
-3. silently modernize your codebase
+3. streamline your codebase's modernization.

 To do this, we use a simple concept: **do not f\*cking touch my code**.